 A prospector en route to the Klondike first reported gold in Yellowknife Bay in 1898, but the find was too remote and was forgotten in the rush to claim Klondike riches.
 With the development of aviation and new government interest in the north during the 1920s-1930s, prospectors returned to Great Slave Lake.
 Johnny Baker and Herb Dixon discovered gold on the Yellowknife River in 1933.
 Returning the following year, Baker made a chance observation of very high-grade gold on the east shore of Yellowknife Bay, in September 1934.
 The discovery was named the Burwash, and a small mine operated from 1935 to 1936.
 Government geologists arrived at Yellowknife Bay in the summer of 1935 to map the potential.

 More prospectors arrived and more gold discoveries were claimed.
 It was the Great Depression, and times were tough in southern Canada.
 Downtrodden families headed north for new opportunities by scow and boat, across one of the largest and wildest lakes in the world.
-They set up a tent camp in what is now Old Town, surrounded by polished and glistening Precambrian rock.
+They set up a tent camp in what is now Old Town, surrounded by glistening Precambrian rock outcrops.

 In just two years, Yellowknife was a boom town, with an RCMP constable, a doctor, hotels, restaurants, and a theatre.
 The first gold bar was poured in September 1938 at the Con Mine, and several other mines followed.
-The little tent camp quickly became permanent, and after a lull during World War II, expanded to a larger area still known today as New Town.
+The little tent camp quickly became permanent, and after a lull during World War II, expanded to a larger area (centered on 50th Avenue and 50th Street) that became known as New Town.

-Yellowknife was named capital of the Northwest Territories in 1967, when the territorial government moved from Ottawa, Ontario.
+Yellowknife was named capital of the Northwest Territories in 1967, when the territorial government moved from Ottawa to Yellowknife.
 We became a City in 1970.
-The only city in the Northwest Territories to date, we are now the mining, communications and administrative center for this vast northern territory.
+The only city in the Northwest Territories to date, we are now the mining, communications and government centre for this vast northern territory.

 For more information on the City of Yellowknife go to: www.yellowknife.ca.